Luquenje/Golang-API-Assesment/README.md

 Develop a backend application that will be part of a system which teachers can use to perform administrative functions for their students.
 Teachers and students are identified by their email addresses.

+I have hosted the Golang API at https://golang-api-assesment-production.up.railway.app/ using Railway's free trail plan.
+It uses a PostgreSQL which is hosted on ElephantSQL.

 # Use Instructions

 ### This program assumes that Go, PostgreSQL (and WSL depending if the system needs it to run PostgreSQL) have already been installed on the device.
 I am using Go ver 1.22.0 for Windows and PostgreSQL ver 16.2 for Windows.